Senior Lecturer in Occupational Therapy

 One of four University faculties, the Faculty of Education, Health and Wellbeing has over 500 staff members and 11,000 students.
 The Faculty comprises a wide and diverse range of subject areas, research and knowledge exchange activities, organised through four Institutes; the Institute of Human Science, the Institute of Health, the Institute of Community and Society and the Institute of Education.

 The Institute of Health includes a wide range of professionally qualifying health care courses.
 We are growing to meet the needs of people who wish to work with a host of employers in healthcare and related areas.
-We include courses in nursing, nursing associates, midwifery, physiotherapy, paramedic science, podiatry and a wide range of continuing professional development opportunities.
+We include courses in nursing, nursing associates, midwifery, physiotherapy, paramedic science, podiatry, occupational therapy and a wide range of continuing professional development opportunities.
 We are expanding on our newly developed skills centres to offer hands-on teaching of healthcare and nursing professions skills through a comprehensive range of state of the art equipment.

 For further information or an informal discussion with regards to this post please contact: